VivoSorhie/Telecom-Customer-Churn-Segmentation-Analysis/README.md

-Project: Finding and Fixing Customer Churn
+# Project: Finding and Fixing Customer Churn
-Last Updated: October 2025

-The Bottom Line: Can we predict which customers are about to leave and save them before it's too late?
-Yes.
-This project built a system that does exactly that.
-The Problem: Happy Customers Stay, Unhappy Customers Leave Every time a customer leaves for a competitor, the company loses money.
-The big question is: can we spot an unhappy customer before they decide to cancel their service?

-This project dives into a telecom company's customer data to find the hidden patterns of customer churn.
+> **The Bottom Line:** This project builds a system that accurately predicts which customers are about to leave, allowing the business to proactively save them.

+---

+### The Goal
+To spot unhappy customers *before* they cancel their service by finding hidden patterns in telecom data.

+---

-Our Two-Step Approach
+### Our Approach
-We tackled this problem with a simple, two-part strategy:
+Our strategy involved two key steps:

-First, we answered "WHO are our customers?"
-We used machine learning to sort the entire customer base into distinct groups or "personas."
-This helps us understand the different types of customers we have.
+1.  **Customer Segmentation:** We first answered "WHO are our customers?" by using machine learning to sort them into distinct personas.

-Then, we answered "WHO is going to leave?"
-We built a predictive model that acts as an "early-warning system."
-It learns the warning signs from past data and then flags current customers who are at high risk of churning in the future.

-What We Discovered: The Story in the Data
-Our analysis uncovered a very clear story about why customers leave.
-It's not random; there are specific red flags.
+2.  **Churn Prediction:** We then answered "WHO is going to leave?" by building an "early-warning system" to flag high-risk customers.

+---

-The Biggest Warning Signs of Churn
+### Key Findings: The Warning Signs of Churn
+Our analysis found three clear red flags:
-Frustration is the #1 Driver: The single biggest predictor of a customer leaving is the number of times they call customer service.
-A customer who calls for help 4 or more times has a 50.7% chance of churning.
-This is a critical tipping point.
+- **Frustration is the #1 Driver:** A customer making **4 or more service calls** has a **50.7% chance of churning**.
+This is the critical tipping point.

-The International Plan is a Problem: Customers who sign up for the International Plan are a major flight risk.
-They leave at a rate of 42.2%, which is almost three times the company average.
-Something about this plan—its price, quality, or value—is not working.
+- **The International Plan is a Problem:** Customers with this plan churn at a rate of **42.2%**, nearly 3x the company average.

-Voice Mail is a Sign of Loyalty: On the flip side, customers with a Voice Mail plan are your most loyal.
-They have a very low churn rate of only 7.4%.
-These are your stable, happy customers.
+- **Voice Mail is a Sign of Loyalty:** Customers with a Voice Mail plan are the most loyal, with a very low churn rate of only **7.4%**.

+---

-The Result: A Highly Accurate Early-Warning System
+### The Result: A High-Performance Prediction Model
-We built and fine-tuned a Random Forest model that can predict churn with incredible accuracy.
+We built a **Random Forest model** that acts as a highly accurate early-warning system.

-How good is it?
-Imagine you have a list of all your customers who are going to churn next month.
-Our model can find 75% of them (high recall) and be 95% sure about its predictions (high precision).
+- **Effectiveness:** It finds **75%** of all customers who are going to churn.
+- **Efficiency:** Its predictions are **95%** accurate.

-The Real Business Value
+#### The Business Value
 The model's biggest strength is its efficiency.
-This chart proves it:

-This Gains Chart shows that by using our model to create a "most wanted" list of at-risk customers, the company can be incredibly efficient:
+It allows for a targeted retention strategy:

-By contacting just the top 20% of customers flagged by our model, we can reach and have a chance to save 80% of ALL customers who were going to leave.
+> **By contacting just the top 20% of customers flagged by our model, we can reach and save 80% of ALL customers who were going to leave.**

-This means the company can focus its retention efforts where they will have the biggest impact, saving time and money.

-The Action Plan: What To Do Next
-Based on these findings, the path forward is clear:
+---

+### Recommendations
-Deploy the Model: Start using the model today to generate a daily list of at-risk customers for the retention team to contact.
+1.  **Deploy the Model:** Generate a daily list of at-risk customers for the retention team.

-Create a "Code Red" Alert: Any customer making their 4th service call should be immediately flagged and escalated to a senior support agent to solve their problem.
+2.  **Create a "Code Red" Alert:** Immediately escalate any customer making their 4th service call to a senior agent.

-Fix the International Plan: Launch an urgent review of this product.
-Find out why it's driving your customers away.
+3.  **Fix the International Plan:** Launch an urgent review of this product's pricing, quality, and value.

-Reward Your Loyal Customers: Recognize that your Voice Mail users are your loyal base.
-Learn more about them and find ways to keep them happy.

-Technologies Used
+4.  **Reward Loyal Customers:** Nurture the Voice Mail user base and attract more customers like them.

+---

+### Tech Stack
-Python
+- **Language:** Python

-Libraries: Pandas, Scikit-learn, Seaborn, Matplotlib
+- **Libraries:** Pandas, Scikit-learn, Seaborn, Matplotlib